- Lithium 101

 Ziegler Natta (ZN) catalysts are widely used in the synthesis of α-olefin polymers, e.g. polypropylene, polyethylene and polybutadiene.
 The catalysts consist of a transition metal (Ti or V) and metal-organic groups and are supported for many applications on magnesium based carrier material.
 Developments in the late 1970s resulted in the metallocene type catalysts which were based on metal cyclopentadienyl complexes.
 By variation of the cyclopentadienyl ligands the properties of the α-olefin polymer can be controlled to produce either isotactic or to syndiotactic polymers.

 Both types of catalysts require metal-organic compounds for the synthesis of the carrier material or the ligands.
 Albemarle with over 50 years of experience offers various lithium as well as magnesium based products.
 We supply products like methyllithium, n-, sec-, tert-butyllithium or Grignard compounds in various concentrations and solvents for the synthesis of metallocene-type catalysts.
-Our solid-free products dibutylmagnesium and n-butylmagnesium chloride are today widely used to manufacture magnesium carrier material for highly active ZN catalysts.
+Our solid-free product dibutylmagnesium is today widely used to manufacture magnesium carrier material for highly active ZN catalysts.